Tony Peake: Early life

-Tony Peake was born in Johannesburg, South Africa, in 1951 to English parents.
+Tony Peake was born in Johannesburg, South Africa, in 1951, to English parents.
 His father, Bladon Peake (1902–1972), was a theatre and film director.
-Peake was educated at Waterkloof House Preparatory School in Pretoria, St. Martin's School in Johannesburg and at Rhodes University in Grahamstown, where he read History and English, graduating with a BA (Hons) degree in English.
+Peake was educated at Waterkloof House Preparatory School in Pretoria, St. Martin's School in Johannesburg and at Rhodes University in Makhanda (formerly known as Grahamstown), where he read History and English, graduating with a BA (Hons) degree in English in 1973.

 Career

-Peake moved to London in 1973.
-He worked as production manager at the Open Space Theatre under Charles Marowitz and Thelma Holt.
-In the late 1970s he lived for a while on Ibiza and taught English, History and Drama at the Morna Valley School.
-Since then he has lived in London and Mistley and worked in modelling, acting, film distribution and as a literary agent.
+Peake moved to London, England, in 1973.
+He worked as a production manager at the Open Space Theatre under Charles Marowitz and Thelma Holt.
+In the late 1970s, he lived for a while in Ibiza and taught English, History and Drama at the Morna Valley School.
+Since then, he has lived in London and Mistley and worked in modelling, acting, film distribution, and as a literary agent.

-As a short story writer and essayist, Peake has contributed to four volumes of Winter’s Tales (edited by Robin Baird-Smith, Constable); The Penguin Book of Contemporary South African Short Stories (edited by Stephen Gray); The Mammoth Book of Gay Short Stories (edited by Peter Burton, Robinson Publishing); New Writing 13 (edited by Toby Litt and Ali Smith, Picador); The Way We Are Now: gay and lesbian lives in the 21st century (a Stonewall (UK) anthology edited by Ben Summerskill, Continuum); Seduction (Serpent's Tail), a themed anthology which he also edited; Yes, I Am!
-Writing by South African Gay Men (compiled by Robin Malan and Ashraf Johaardien, Junkets Publisher, Cape Town); Speak My Language, and Other Stories (edited by Torsten Højer, Robinson Publishing) and Best British Short Stories 2016 (edited by Nicholas Royle, Salt Publishing).
+As a short-story writer and essayist, Peake has contributed to four volumes of Winter’s Tales (edited by Robin Baird-Smith, Constable); The Penguin Book of Contemporary South African Short Stories (edited by Stephen Gray); The Mammoth Book of Gay Short Stories (edited by Peter Burton, Robinson Publishing); New Writing 13 (edited by Toby Litt and Ali Smith, Picador); The Way We Are Now: gay and lesbian lives in the 21st century (a Stonewall (UK) anthology edited by Ben Summerskill, Continuum); Seduction (Serpent's Tail), a themed anthology that he also edited; Yes, I Am!
+Writing by South African Gay Men (compiled by Robin Malan and Ashraf Johaardien, Junkets Publisher, Cape Town); Speak My Language, and Other Stories (edited by Torsten Højer, Robinson Publishing), Best British Short Stories 2016 (edited by Nicholas Royle, Salt Publishing) and Queer Life, Queer Love (edited by Matt Bates, Golnoosh Nour, Sarah & Kate Beal, Muswell Press).

-Peake is also the author of three novels, A Summer Tide (Abacus, 1993), Son to the Father (Little, Brown, 1995; Abacus, 1996) and North Facing (Myriad Editions, 2017), and the authorised biography of Derek Jarman (Little, Brown, 1999; Abacus, 2000; Overlook Press, 2000; reissued in the States by the University of Minnesota Press, 2011).
+Peake is also the author of four novels, A Summer Tide (Abacus, 1993), Son to the Father (Little, Brown, 1995; Abacus, 1996), North Facing (Myriad Editions, 2017) and If It's Tuesday (Roundfire Books, 2025), plus the authorised biography of Derek Jarman (Allison & Busby, 2025; originally published by Little, Brown, 1999; Abacus, 2000; Overlook Press, 2000; the University of Minnesota Press, 2011).